First Among Sequels: Publication history

 Additionally, the UK version of the audiobook was released on 8 October 2007 by Hodder & Stoughton, ISBN 978-1-84456-144-5.

-The Jasper Ffforde ARG
+The Jasper Fforde ARG

 An alternate-reality game was commissioned from Coney by UK publishers Hodder & Stoughton to promote the launch of First Among Sequels in the UK.
 The campaign won a Book Industry 'Nibby'.

 Errata

 The entire first print run of the UK Hodder edition of First Among Sequels is missing the footnoterphone speech.
 These should be on pages 194, 195, 332, 333, 339, 392 and 393.
 Since the books are already in the shops and thus too late for error slips, the missing text can be found on the Jasper Fforde website in the 'Book Upgrades' section.